starryalley/Anduril2/README.md

 ## Breathing button LED during standby/lock

 Breathing button LED during standby/lockout.
 But the button LED only has 3 levels (off, low, high) so not sure if it's possible to simulate the pulsing effect.

+## Improving button LED blinking when temperature is out of comfort zone

+- Comfortable zone button blink and work when aux led is set to high.
+Make it blink by turning off and on instead.
+- Comfortable zone button blink can work in moonlight mode as well.

+## Turn the flashlight into a countdown timer

+When timeout, buzz it.
+Sort of.

 # Other useful commits